niklas1347/Overview_nudgedClimateSimulations/README.md

 ## ECHAM6
 Q:
 - Is there any document which provides an overview of the available variables because as far as I see not all variables are saved?
-- Is there any document which gives an overview of the different runs or are they all stored in the folder /work/gg0301/g262012/mpiesm-landveg/experiments/ (which is the only one I am aware of).
+- Is there any document which gives an overview of the different runs and where they are stored?
+Or are they all in the folder /work/gg0301/g262012/mpiesm-landveg/experiments/ (which is the only one I am aware of)?
 If this is the case I can provide an overview in a seperate JupyterNotebook or here with a table.

 ECHAM6 is an atmospheric general circulation model (the atmospheric component of MPI-ESM at T255 using 95 levels) coupled to the land surface and vegetation model JSBACH.
 All simulations apply spectral nudging towards NCEP-NCAR Reanalysis 1 to constrain large-scale circulation patterns.
 Vorticity and divergence are nudged at large spatial scales above the 750 hPa level up to 3 hPa following a plateau-shaped profile with a relaxation time of 50 minutes, with no nudging applied near the surface to allow the model to freely develop regional-scale processes.
 The targeted warming levels are achieved by defining sea surface temperature warming or cooling patterns and greenhouse gas concentrations that correspond to the desired global‑warming magnitude.
 The SST warming or cooling patterns are created by adding or subtracting a climatological pattern (based on ECHAM6 CMIP6 simulations, MPI-ESM1.2-HR) to or from NCEP SSTs.
 The pre-industrial simulations apply emissions of 1890 and the factual storylines the GHGs concentrations of RCP4.5 corresponding to their warming level.
 These boundary conditions can be specified with high confidence because both SSTs and GHG concentrations are strongly linked to anthropogenic forcing and are well understood in terms of their large-scale response characteristics.
 Each storyline consists of five ensemble members, and their spin-up simulations start on consecutive weeks to represent model and initial condition uncertainty.